 The best providers of medical detox and rapid detox tailor each protocol for the patient’s specific medical and dependence needs.
 This customization, combined with a high standard of care and available medical resources, makes rapid detox treatment a highly effective and safe option.
-Although the rapid detox procedure takes as little as 90 minutes, the full treatment commitment from initial medical assessment to inpatient recovery care is five to 10 days.
+Although the rapid detox procedure takes as little as 90 minutes, the full treatment commitment from the initial medical assessment to inpatient recovery care is five to 10 days.

 Additional Benefits of Medical and Rapid Detox

 One of the main benefits of medical detox and rapid detox is that they successfully get a patient through the withdrawal of opioids or alcohol.
 Completing detox gives the patient an increased chance of being successful in subsequent therapy.
-Trying to go through psychotherapy while still burdened by a physical dependence and cravings for a substance is typically ineffective.
+Trying to go through psychotherapy while still burdened by physical dependence and cravings for a substance is typically ineffective.

 The most successful medical detox and rapid detox providers also offer inpatient recovery support.
-This professional support helps patients through the challenging physical and emotional transition.
+This professional support helps patients through challenging physical and emotional transition.

-Behavioral therapy is separate from treating physical chemical dependence on a substance.
+Behavioral therapy is separate from treating physical-chemical dependence on a substance.
 This kind of therapy is used to treat the addiction that can develop from physical dependence and other underlying causes.
 This treatment works to reverse the behavioral response and identify the root cause of substance use.
 Behavioral therapies can: